RobertSDM/SealRegistry/README.md

 # Seal Registry

-Project to facilitate seal registry
+Project made to automate the process of checking and registering seals

 ## Base structure

-The project's development is suplemented by software design patterns.
-Allowing the project to be scaled and integrated with many services.
+The project is made on top of well known design patterns, and makes use of architectural decisions to minimize the friction when scalling the program.

 ## Application Diagram